Christy has traveled to Disney World with her family several times, and each visit gives her something new to discover.

 The Be Our Guest castle and restaurant is located in the back of Fantasyland (near the Seven Dwarves Mine Train).
 You walk up to guest window where you confirm your reservation.
 The workers instructed us to go wait by the castle entrance until we were summoned to enter.
 Soon our servers opened the doors and we were escorted into an elegant ballroom.
 Even with the busy room full of diners, you are swept away into a peaceful enchanting world as you gaze out the large windows at the snow-capped mountains and falling snow.
 There is lovely old word architecture and paintings on the ceiling.
 The atmosphere of this restaurant and especially the ballroom dining room were my favorite in all of Disney World!
 I truly felt transported to a fairy tale!

-There are also 2 other dining rooms.
-The West Wing which represents the darker side of the castle where you can see the enchanted rose.
+There are also two other dining rooms.
+The West Wing, which represents the darker side of the castle, is where you can see the enchanted rose.
 This room may be a little scary for younger children.
 It is dark and has eerie flashes of lightening and cracks of thunder.
 There is also another room called The Castle Gallery with a library theme.

 Though not an official character meal, part of the fun are the appearances by the Beast.
 It seemed every 30 minutes or so the Beast would glide through the ballroom and then settle in his own room for guests to visit and take photos with him.

-The food was excellent and is one of the more economical restaurants in the Magic Kingdom at around $15-35 per adult.
+The food was excellent and is one of the more economical restaurants in the Magic Kingdom at around $15–35 per adult.
 It is also a good deal on the dining plan as only 1 Table Service credit.
 (Update: Disney will be making dinner at Be Our Guest 2 dining credits after July 27, 2018) A fun dessert to try is the "grey stuff" referred to in the "Be Our Guest" in the song from the movie.
-Mostly just a sugary, creamy, icing concoction on a brownie.
+It's mostly just a sugary, creamy, icing concoction served on a brownie.